Demian Voorhagen: Strategic Entrepreneurial Growth

 39:02.94 – Demian Voorhagen

-The biggest one in terms of revenue I think is that true I think yeah, approximately right?
-Sotypically there’s less innovation done if you get close to the 100 k mrr point and beyond.
-I still think it would be interesting to work in that space.
-But my expert.
-These really have been below that.
+The biggest one in terms of revenue I think that’s true approximately, right?
+So typically there’s less innovation done if you get close to the 100k MRR point and beyond.
+I still think it would be interesting to work in that space, but my expertise has really been below that.

-Yeah, and and and when some of these people book a call with you are they also possibly looking for funding or money and why I say that is because I think it’d be pretty easy for you to transition.
-I mean coming from the states having worked in Silicon Valley transitioning into like an entrepreneur in residence ah position inside of a fund where the fund says.
-Okay, cool.
-We have deployed 100000000 across these different portfolio companies.
-We want Damian to look at all.
-All the portfolio companies come in and you know, possibly help them.
-So yeah, when is the transition or maybe there is no transition to you managing money or or working for a you know a fund.
-Let’s say.
+Yeah, and when some of these people book a call with you are they also possibly looking for funding or money and why I say that is because I think it’d be pretty easy for you to transition.
+I mean coming from the states having worked in Silicon Valley, transitioning into like an entrepreneur in residence, position inside of a fund where the fund says, okay, cool.
+We have deployed 100 million across these different portfolio companies.
+We want Demian to look at all.
+All the portfolio companies come in and, possibly help them.
+So yeah, when is the transition?
+Or maybe there is no transition to you managing money or working for a fund.
+Let’s say..

 Exploring Funding Options for Startups